triton-inference-server/model_navigator/docs/pytriton/pytriton_deployment.md

 about `get_runner`
 method in [Navigator Package API](../package/package_api.md).

-In order to use the runner in PyTriton additional information for serving model are required.
+In order to use the runner in PyTriton additional information for the serving model is required.
 For that purpose we provide a `PyTritonAdapter` that contains all minimal information required to prepare successful deployment of model using PyTriton.